ponyfoo/articles/2016/02-02--understanding-javascript-async-await/body.markdown

 # Error Handling

-Note that **errors are swallowed _"silently"_** within an `async` function *-- just like inside normal Promises.* Unless we add `try` / `catch` blocks around `await` expressions, uncaught exceptions -- regardless of whether they were raised in the body of your `async` function or while its suspended during `await` -- will reject the promise returned by the `async` function.
+Note that **errors are swallowed _"silently"_** within an `async` function *-- just like inside normal Promises.* Unless we add `try` / `catch` blocks around `await` expressions, uncaught exceptions -- regardless of whether they were raised in the body of your `async` function or while it's suspended during `await` -- will reject the promise returned by the `async` function.

 Naturally, this can be seen as a strength: you're able to leverage `try` / `catch` conventions, something you were unable to do with callbacks -- and _somewhat_ able to with Promises.
 In this sense, *Async Functions* are akin to [generators][3], where you're also able to leverage `try` / `catch` thanks to function execution suspension turning asynchronous flows into synchronous code.